insight-creative/qualityheatingminocqua.com/content/products/_index.md

 intro:
   heading: Browse HVAC Systems and Products
-  copy: "Quality Heating is proud to carry a top-quality line of Carrier products, ranging from air conditioners and furnaces and even humidifiers and controls.
+  copy: "Quality Heating is proud to carry a top-quality line of Carrier products, ranging from air conditioners and furnaces to humidifiers and controls.
 Browse our selection of products below or call us for more information."
 ---